 The ICC staff provides one-on-one career guidance to help you on your career path.
-At a personal development meeting, held with each student throughout the year, the ICC can help guide you in the search of an international career path that aligns with your professional possibilities.
+At a personal development meeting, held with each student throughout the year, the ICC can help guide you in your search for an international career path that aligns with your professional goals.

 Career Seminars and Workshops